Huthwaite International 10 May 2023 3 min read

 3. Have one powerful reason to support their position

-One good reason that will stand up to any scrutiny is all you need; don’t water it down with a dozen others.
+One good reason that’ll stand up to any scrutiny is all you need; don’t water it down with a dozen others.
 Once you've presented this justification, resist the urge to provide additional reasons just because the other party requests them.
 If your initial reason is robust, there's no need to offer more.

 Spontaneously adding further justifications might present the other side with something they can dispute, so it's best to stick to one or two strong reasons max.